sxxxhjjj/666/README.md

         local char = LocalPlayer.Character or Character
         if not cam or not char then return end

+        -- ★ 普通模式且开启随机传送 → 锁定视角看向目标怪物
+        if FarmTargetMode == "Normal Mode" and AutoFarmEnabled and randomTeleportEnabled then local mob = SafeGetPriorityMob()
+            if mob then
+                local mobRoot = GetMobRootPart(mob)
+                if mobRoot then
+                    local hrp = char:FindFirstChild("HumanoidRootPart")
+                    if hrp then
+                        local camPos = hrp.Position + Vector3.new(0, 2, 0)
+                        cam.CFrame = CFrame.new(camPos, mobRoot.Position)
+                        cam.CameraType = Enum.CameraType.Scriptable
+                        return
+                    end
+                end
+            end
+        end

+        -- 非普通模式或随机传送关闭 → 默认逻辑
         CameraMode = NormalizeCameraMode(CameraMode)
         local target, humanoid = GetCameraTargetForMode(char)
         if not target then return end
         if humanoid and not AutoFarmEnabled and not LockActive and not FarmCollecting then humanoid.AutoRotate = true
         end
         if cam.CameraType ~= Enum.CameraType.Custom then
             cam.CameraType = Enum.CameraType.Custom
         end
         if cam.CameraSubject ~= target then
             cam.CameraSubject = target
         end